 \subsection{Evaluation Setup}

-We evaluate the performance of our model on several open-source Chinese and English benchmarks in the medical field.
+We evaluate the performance of our model on several Chinese and English benchmarks in the medical field.
 These benchmarks span multiple domains, including biology and healthcare, and encompass both common medical questions and challenging problems that demand complex reasoning.
 This comprehensive evaluation assesses the model's ability to understand medical knowledge and provide accurate answers to medical queries.

-\textbf{Benchmarks} For FineMedLM, we evaluate the model using medical question subsets from the MMLU \cite{hendryckstest2021} and C-Eval \cite{huang2024c} benchmarks, along with questions from the CMB-Exam \cite{wang2023cmb}, CMExam \cite{liu2023benchmarkinglargelanguagemodels}, MedQA \cite{jin2021disease}, and MedMCQA \cite{pal2022medmcqa} test sets to assess its proficiency in medical knowledge.
-For FineMedLM-o1, we focus on two medical subsets of the MMLU-Pro \cite{wang2024mmluprorobustchallengingmultitask} benchmark, which present more challenging tasks requiring complex reasoning, to evaluate its advanced reasoning capabilities.
+\paragraph{Benchmarks} We evaluate the models using medical question subsets from the MMLU \citep{hendryckstest2021} and C-Eval \citep{huang2024c} benchmarks, along with questions from the CMB-Exam \citep{wang2023cmb}, CMExam \citep{liu2023benchmarkinglargelanguagemodels}, MedQA \citep{jin2021disease}, and MedMCQA \citep{pal2022medmcqa} test sets to assess their proficiency in medical knowledge.
+To more clearly illustrate the impact of long-form reasoning data on enhancing the model's reasoning capabilities through DPO and TTT, we incorporate additional medical subsets from the MMLU-Pro benchmark \citep{wang2024mmluprorobustchallengingmultitask} for evaluation.
+These subsets feature more challenging tasks that require complex reasoning, thereby providing a robust assessment of the model's advanced reasoning ability.
 Among these benchmarks, C-Eval, CMB-Exam, and CMExam consist of Chinese questions, while the others are in English.